LinkedIn Automation: Is It Worth the Risk? (2026)

 LinkedIn has sophisticated systems to detect automation.
 Here's what triggers them — and the associated risk levels:

-Browser Extension Detection
+Browser Fingerprinting & DOM Detection

 LinkedIn scans for known automation extensions injecting code into their pages.
+Browser extensions carry 60% higher detection risk than cloud tools.

-User Reports
+User Reports & Low Acceptance Rate

 What Happens If You Get Caught?